-We're proud to have been awarded the Government's top accreditation as an organisation with a positive approach to employing disabled people.
+We are proud to have been awarded the Government's top accreditation as an organisation with a positive approach to employing disabled people.

-We're the first police force in the country to gain the highest Level 3 Disability Confident Leader status in the Department of Work and Pensions' scheme to remove barriers to employment.
+Wiltshire Police is the first police force in the country to gain the highest Level 3 Disability Confident Leader status in the Department of Work and Pensions' scheme to remove barriers to employment.

 This means that as well as actively looking to attract, recruit and retain disabled people, we are flexible when assessing candidates, put our self-assessment up for external challenge and can now offer expertise to employers across the county to encourage more organisations to become Disability Confident.